-This year, the Diocese of Orlando recognizes three religious sisters who are celebrating 65 and 60 years as consecrated religious.
-We honor them for their ministry of love and dedication to serving others for the greater glory of God.
+In 2019, the Diocese of Orlando recognized Sister Catherine Noecker who celebrated 60 years as consecrated religious.
+We honor her for her ministry of love and dedication to serving others for the greater glory of God.

 Celebrating 60 Years

 Born and raised in a Catholic family in western New York, Sister of Saint Francis Catherine Noecker says she was a typical teenager of the 50s, “enjoying American Bandstand and drag-racing with my brothers.”
 But her life took a less typical turn when, as a junior in high school at Immaculata Academy, she felt a call to use her adventurous spirit in service to God.
 She has spent the last 60 years answering that call – and loving every minute!

 “A call was issued from Franciscan missionaries in Japan for someone to take the place of one of the Friars who had gotten ill and had to return home,” remembers Sister Catherine.
 “I felt the Spirit whispering in my heart.
 Following graduation from high school, on September 8, 1959, along with 23 other young women, I joined the Sisters of St. Francis in Williamsville, New York.”

 Sister Catherine is a member of the Sisters of Saint Francis of the Neumann Communities.
 She said she has always loved Saint Francis and even became a third order member of the Sisters of Saint Francis while still in high school.
 Even so, her family was initially surprised when she told them of her vocation.

 “The story goes that mom cried for two weeks when I left.
 And two of my younger brothers bet me 50 cents that I wouldn’t stay,” said Sister Catherine, adding with a laugh, “They never did pay up!”
 The tenth of twelve children, Sister Catherine was no stranger to community living and she has found her Franciscan community to be one the biggest blessings of religious life.